The tone quality of your piano is influenced by several factors.

 • ribs under soundboard: the size, shape, number, spacing, and the shape of cross-section

 The strings.
 The actual vocal cords of the piano, these are responsible for the production of the audible tones, vibrations, and sounds we hear.
-The hammers collide with the wires, thus actually creating vibrations, which are amplified from the soundboard, producing a sound only a piano can create.
+The hammers collide with the wires, actually creating vibrations, which are transmitted through the bridge attached to the soundboard, amplified by the soundboard, and produce a sound only a piano can create.

-The quality and attribute of the wires used within the
+The quality and attributes of the wires used within the

 piano, affect the tone quality of a piano's sound.
 Major factors

 include the following:

 • wire length

 • material of copper windings on bass strings

 • number of strings per note in various parts of range